tafadzwagonera/dutuphp/README.rst

 ``$db->select("data")->orderBy([fields])...`` maps to ``"SELECT * FROM data ORDER BY [fields]"``

-Visit dutuphp.com_ to see a catalogue of all modifiers.
+Visit dutuphp.com_*(site is still under construction so some content may not be available)* to see a catalogue of all modifiers.

 .. _dutuphp.com: http://www.dutuphp.com/